 Cruise to the northern end of the Pontine Islands to anchor off of the harbor of the island of Ponza, which many feel is one of the nicest harbors in the Mediterranean.
 Ponza, rumored to have been named after Pontius Pilate, is the main island of the Pontine Island group, and is one of only two inhabited islands in the archipelago.
 Located in the Tyrrhenian Sea, the Pontine Islands are known for crystal clear waters in varying shades of blue, which surround these land masses created by ancient volcanic activity.
 Ponza is believed to be the remains of the edge of a volcanic crater, and has been a resort island for many civilizations throughout time.
 Today, a little fishing village rings the main harbor, with great seafood tavernas on the quay.
 Perhaps enjoy lunch at a seafood taverna before heading uphill to see the Roman tunnel built straight through the island by the Romans, to connect the harbor of Ponza to spectacular Luna Bay, ringed by cliffs of white limestone.
 While you walk through the tunnel, your yacht can cruise to Luna Bay to pick you back up after your exploring, to enjoy a refreshing swim in the this spectacular bay.
 Anchor overnight.

 This side of Ponza is filled with grottos and caves that are fun to explore.
 Launch the tender for a little cave gunkholing.
-The water is so beautiful here, reflected against the white limestone.
-After a day filled with fun head to the uninhabited island of Palmarola, which many feel to be the most beautiful island in the Mediterranean.
+The water, reflected against the white limestone, is so beautiful here.
+After a day filled with fun, head to the uninhabited island of Palmarola, which many feel to be the most beautiful island in the Mediterranean.
 Anchor overnight.

-Cruise south to the island of San Stephano, home of a prison in the 1700’s, cruise past on your way to Ventotene.
+Cruise south to the island of San Stephano, home of a prison in the 1700’s, on your way to Ventotene.
 Ventotene is especially well known as an excellent scuba diving and snorkeling location.
 Underwater rock walls and ledges drop off just a short distance from the shores of this island and house a large amount of underwater life.
-As there are only about 600 people that live on Ventotene year around, the waters stay very unspoiled.
+As there are only about 600 people who live on Ventotene, the waters stay very unspoiled.
 And as there are no airports in the Pontine Islands these islands are never overwhelmed with visitors.
 Overnight on anchor with afternoon swimming and snorkeling.

 Visiting the Blue Grotto must be done during opening hours, and everyone must transfer into a Blue Grotto boat.
 There is also a good restaurant for lunch on the beach in Capri on that back side, Luigi ai Faraglioni.
 Head to Naples to overnight.